openAGI/tefla/README.md

 ## Tefla Models
-Recent deep convolutional models are easy to implement using TEFLA
+Recent deep convolutional models are easy to implement using TEFLA, the state-of-the-art models are implemented using tefla.

 1. [Recent Models](https://github.com/openagi/models)